 Our water system serves 2,201 residents through 905 service connections.
 Our system also serves the Town of Caledonia District #1 (PWS ID# 2530004) and the Caledonia Manufactured Home Park.
+Caledonia District #1 serves 93 customers through 30 service connections.
 The Village of Caledonia purchases water from the Monroe County Water Authority (MCWA) through a metered connection.
 The MCWA draws its water from Lake Ontario and uses a treatment process that consists of: coagulation, filtration, and disinfection.
 Coagulants are added to clump together suspended particles, enhancing their removal during filtration.
 Chlorine is used to disinfect the water and to provide the residual disinfectant that ensures the sanitary quality of the water as it travels from each plant to your home.
 Chlorine is added for disinfection and fluoride to help prevent tooth decay.
-In 2016 we purchased a total of 85,468,000 gallons of water.
-That is a monthly average of 7,122,000 gallons and a daily average of 234,000 gallons.
-The amount of metered water was 65,919,000 gallons.
-This leaves an unaccounted for total of 19,549,000 gallons.
-The unaccounted for water consists of flushing, operation & maintenance, leaks, fire fighting, and mostly poor operating meters.
-In 2016, water customers were charged a \$25.00 base rate and \$6.00 per 1,000 gallon usage rate.
+In 2018 we purchased a total of 75,906,000 gallons of water.
+That is a monthly average of 6,326,000 gallons and a daily average of 208,000 gallons.
+The amount of metered water was 61,941,000 gallons.
+This leaves an unaccounted for total of 13,965,000 gallons.
+The unaccounted for water consists of flushing, operation & maintenance, leaks, firefighting, and malfunctioning meters.
+In 2018, water customers were charged a \$30.00 base rate and \$6.50 per 1,000 gallon usage rate.
 The annual average water charge per user was \$532.00.